 At the beginning of exhalation, the external intercostal inspiratory muscles participate in this phase and contract to neutralize the retractable relaxation forces while maintaining the pulmonary pressure and expiratory flow required to initiate vocal fold vibration.
-Thus, the internal intercostals help keep the position of the ribs apart (equal to the position of the end of inhalation) and delay the diaphragm’s retreat to its resting position, allowing the exhalation to be extended.
+Thus, the external intercostals help keep the position of the ribs apart (equal to the position of the end of inhalation) and delay the diaphragm’s retreat to its resting position, allowing the exhalation to be extended.
 In general this position lasts a short time and at this stage the expiratory muscles do not participate.
 There should be no tension to maintain the chest position at the end of inhalation, once it can be dangerous to the voice; usually a proper posture is required, but with a flexible torso.

 As exhalation occurs, there is a progressive decrease in lung volume, inspiratory muscles gradually relax, and expiratory muscles begin to participate in it.
 In association with retractable strengths, abdominal muscles begin to be recruited to help decrease lung’s volume while maintaining expiratory flow constant.
 Briefly, they help controlling the speed of exhalation in phonation.
 At this stage a progressive and slow abdomen’s retraction is felt, with the participation of the external oblique, internal oblique and transversus abdominis muscles, while the progressive diaphragm’s retraction and a slow and progressive descent of the thorax occur.
 When the air is running out, the management of lung’s volume strengths also run out and the abdominal muscles contract, specifically the rectus abdominis, so as to maintain expiratory flow until the end of the singing vocalization reaching the vocal effort phase.
 Use this phase as little as possible.
 Exhalation ends and a new cycle begins.